 Can you use a trail camera as a security camera?

 There are plenty of game cam options on the market, but choosing the right one requires research.
-With this comprehensive guide, we’ve researched and listed the best trail camera reviews to save you some time and get you up and running sooner.
+With this comprehensive guide, we’ve researched and listed the best trail camera to save you some time and get you up and running sooner.

 One thing to note: because trail cameras are used outdoors, they do require regular maintenance.
-Clean your camera and lens before mounting and regularly check the seals to prevent accidental water leaks.
+Clean your game camera and lens before mounting and regularly check the seals to prevent accidental water leaks.
 Doing this will ensure a long life for your trail camera.